Antibody-Cytokine Fusions

 We produce fully-human fusion proteins consisting of antibodies and cytokines (also called “immunocytokines”) in order to modulate the activity of the immune system at the site of disease.
 Cytokines are naturally produced proteins of the human body, which can either potently boost or suppress the activity of the immune system.

 Some recombinant cytokines are products on the market, but their systemic administration at therapeutically active doses is often hindered by side effects.
-To overcome this limitation, we engineer innovative antibody-cytokine fusions to selectively socialize at the site of disease and to obtain an improved therapeutic index.
+To overcome this limitation, we engineer innovative antibody-cytokine fusions to preferentially localize at the site of disease and to obtain an improved therapeutic index.

 The cytokine payload is chosen depending on the nature of the disease.
 For example, pro-inflammatory cytokines such as TNF, IL2 or IL12 can be used in oncology, while anti-inflammatory cytokines such as IL10 can be used to treat inflammatory conditions.